 If the non-invasive treatment options do not reduce your pain or tenderness more invasive procedures can be tried at your doctor’s office.
 Options such as cortisone shots can help relieve inflammation and pain.
 A small percentage of patients require jaw joint replacement surgery to replace the jaw joint with an artificial implant.

-Schedule a consultation with your doctor to discuss your TMJ treatment options!
+Schedule a consultation with your doctor to discuss your TMJ treatment options in Dallas, TX!